โœ๏ธ ARE YOU TIRED OF TAKING NOTES WITHOUT DOING ANYTHING SIGNIFICANT WITH THEM?

 There are many options, and you can easily get bogged down to make it work.

-So the procedure to make it work is to go the Fantasy-Calendar website and create a free account.
+So the procedure to make it work is to first go to the Fantasy-Calendar website and create a free account.

 Then create a Gregorian calendar and remove all the useless stuff like moons, weather, etc.